cpp-for-yourself/lectures-and-homeworks/lectures/std_function.md

 > ⚠️ Finally, it won't hurt to stress this again: you'll probably never need to implement your own type-erased wrapper.
 But it's good to know how it works under the hood.
 Who knows, maybe it'll come up in a job interview (like it did for me some years ago, looking at you, Misha)!

 ## Summary
 To sum up, `std::function` is a powerful tool when we need a generic, uniform way to store and pass around things that can be called.
-It bridges the gap between the static compile-time world of lambdas/functors and the dynamic runtime world of vectors of callbacks.
-All without defining common base classes for all of our callables!
+It is extremely versatile, allowing to use any callable object with the same interface.

-But remember, with great power comes great responsibility (and potential heap allocations).
-So we should probably use `std::function` for callbacks, event handlers, and storing tasks, but stick to templates when we need maximum performance on hot paths, unless we measured otherwise.
+However, with great power comes great responsibility (and potential heap allocations) as well as a potential runtime overhead due to the use of a vtable.

+So, as a rule of thumb, we should probably use `std::function` for callbacks, event handlers, and storing tasks, but stick to templates when we need maximum performance on hot paths, unless we measured otherwise.

 <!-- And that's it for now!
 Thanks a lot for watching and I'll catch you in the next video, bye! -->